-You will need a Street Trading Consent if you are planning to sell or offer for sale any goods/articles on a street within the Council's defined area.
+You will need a Street Trading Consent if you are planning to sell or offer for sale any goods or articles on a street within the Council's defined area.

 "Other areas" within this definition include but are not limited to open spaces, greens, parks, fields, car-parks, business/retail parks, pedestrianised precincts, and land sharing a border with domestic properties.

-East Cambridgeshire District Council has designated all "streets" (as defined by the 1982 Act) in the district Consent Streets with the exception of the A10, A11, and A14 trunk roads which have been designated as Prohibited Streets for safety reasons.
+East Cambridgeshire District Council has designated all "streets" (as defined by the 1982 Act) in the district Consent Streets except the A10, A11, and A14 trunk roads which have been designated as Prohibited Streets for safety reasons.
 Trading from a Prohibited Street at any time is considered an offence.

-If you wish to trade or hold an event where goods/articles will be sold or offered for sale on a street, as defined by the 1982 Act, you will need to apply for Consent, unless your activity falls within the scope of one of the exemptions below.
+If you wish to trade or hold an event where goods or articles will be sold or offered for sale on a street, as defined by the 1982 Act, you will need to apply for Consent, unless your activity falls within the scope of one of the exemptions below.

 Exemptions from the need to obtain Consent